geins-io/geins-sdk/apps/docs/guide/installation.md

+---
+title: Installation
+description: How to install the Geins SDK
+tags:
+  - sdk
+  - installation
+  - quickstart
+---

 # Installation

 The Geins SDK is modular, allowing you to install only the packages you need.
 Each package in the SDK serves a specific purpose, such as managing customers, products, or content.